History of the National Catholic Apostolic Church in the United States (non-Roman)

 Into this general picture of independence from Papal authority came the Independent Catholic Movement, though with very important differences.
 While “Independent Catholicism” is widely known today, it plays an important role in the history of Catholicism.

 The Independent Catholic Movement differs from the various Protestant divisions.
 National Catholicism kept its belief in the celebration of the Sacrifice of the Mass and in its priesthood.
-To insure this, Independent Catholicism kept the Roman Catholic traditions and retained the same liturgical rites.
+To ensure this, Independent Catholicism kept the Roman Catholic traditions and retained the same liturgical rites.
 Thus it has never lost the historic episcopate, which has maintained a validly ordained priesthood.

 For this reason, in the eyes of the Roman Catholic Church, Independent Catholicism is seen as “separated” from Rome, but maintaining Valid Sacraments, rather than separated and theologically defective like Protestant denominations who are considered “our separated brethren”.